 Looking after the wounds

-The wounds may be closed with steri-strips (paper stitches) or stitches that may need to be removed.
-They will be covered in waterproof dressings.
+The wounds may be closed with steri-strips (paper stitches) or stitches that may not need to be removed.
+Occasionally stitches that require removal may be used.
+The wounds will be covered with waterproof dressings.
 An absorbent dressing or nappy may be placed on top to absorb the excess fluid from the surgery.

 The day after surgery the nappy can be removed.
 If the waterproof dressings are loose they can be changed for replacement waterproof dressings that you will be given on discharge.
 You can also buy new waterproof dressings from a chemist.

-Once the dressings are in place you may shower getting the dressings wet.
+Once the dressings are in place you may shower getting the dressings wet, but it is best to avoid giving the affected limb a soaking.
 You will need to keep the operated arm by your side and so you may need help washing the non-operated arm.
 We would advise that you try to keep the dressings dry for the first 2-3 days though.

-The stitches may need to be removed.
-These can be removed at your GP surgery or at the hospital at 10-14 days from surgery.
+Some types of stitches may need to be removed.
+If such stitches are used , these may be removed at your GP surgery or at the hospital at 10-14 days after surgery.
 This appointment will be made for you when you are discharged from hospital.